 I looked around the room without really seeing.
 My reality went no further than the microphone four inches from my face.
 Still, I glimpsed my new friends all watching me.
 They weren't hoping I'd fail...they wanted me to succeed.
 That alone gave me the courage to continue the song.
 It was time for the big finale.
 I braced my feet on the floor, clenched my fists and put everything I felt into the song's last verse.

 "Touch me!
 It's so easy to leave me all alone with the memory of my days in the sun.
-If you touch me...you'll understand what happiness is!" and then I dropped from triple forte to triple piano, "Look, a new day--has begun..." and that last note floated like a feather on the wind.
+If you touch me...you'll understand what happiness is!"
+I dropped from triple forte to pianissimo, "Look, a new day has begun..." and that last note floated like a feather on the wind.
 I stood, poised, as Mr. Blanchard played the last few bars on his piano.
 When the piano stopped, there was a moment of silence.